- Weighted blanket benefits

 Benefits for Adults

 Adults vary in their sleep patterns, but many have a shared lived experience or condition that prevents them from winding down at the end of the evening.

 A prevalent one that many turn to weighted blankets for – insomnia.
 People with it often feel that they’ve tried it all, from those little melatonin pills we discussed earlier to the art of meditating.
-And don’t get me wrong, certain measures work better for some than others, but maybe it’s time to add a weighted blanket into the mix.
+And don’t get me wrong, certain measures work better for some than others, but maybe it’s time to try a weighted blanket for insomnia.

 As a more natural approach, the positive results speak for themselves.